 I saw various people wearing simple chest strap with their key cards.

-These days it’s nearly impossible to visit a theme park without being on your phone to check wait times, order meals, and see the map, but with an Express Park we weren’t too worried about that and could focus on our experience more without constantly checking and feeling like we had to rush somewhere knowing that the lines were going to be short either way.
+These days it’s nearly impossible to visit a theme park without being on your phone to check wait times, order meals, and see the map, but with an Express Pass, we weren’t too worried about that and could focus on our experience more without constantly checking and feeling like we had to rush somewhere knowing that the lines were going to be short either way.